Hotmoka/hotmoka/tutorial/Takamaka.md

 Instances of `StorageMap<K, V>` keep keys in increasing order.
 Namely, if type `K` has a natural order, that order is used.
-Otherwise, keys (that must then be storage objects) are kept ordered by increasing storage reference.
+Otherwise, keys (that must be storage objects) are kept ordered by increasing storage reference.
 Consequently, methods `K min()` and `K max()` yield the minimal and the maximal key of a map.
 Method `List<K> keyList()` yields the ordered list of the keys of a map; method `Stream<K> keys()` yields the